edwinmathew-cybersec/Threat-Actor-Detection-Lab/README.md

 <img src="https://i.imgur.com/3S6Z1m6.png" width="50%" height="50%">

-- Using the process_guid to display the command promt actions done by the attacker and creating a table
+- Using the process_guid to display the command promt actions done by the attacker and create a table

 <img src="https://i.imgur.com/iuFsEqI.png" width="50%" height="50%">